AngeloFrangione/libospl-deprecated/docs/build.md

 # Building
-In order to build the source, you will have to download it you can do it by cloning it directly from github using git.
+In order to build the source, you will have to download it.
+You can do so using git
 ```shell
 git clone https://github.com/AngeloFrangione/libospl.git
 ```